 Rich and delicious low carb chocolate layer cake with whipped chocolate ganache.
-A heavenly little dessert in miniature for you and a friend or two.
+A heavenly keto dessert in miniature for you and a friend or two.
 Or just you.
+Sugar-free!

 This is a little cake with a big name and it’s got big flavour to go along with it.
 I am really enamoured of these little cakes I’ve started making.
 This is the second in a series and there is a third one, a lemon cake, already made and waiting to be blogged.
 And I have many many ideas for making more.
 So many ideas that I think I could probably spend the rest of my life making mini cakes.
 Can you see it now?
 I could start a whole new blog: All Day I Dream About Mini Cakes.